sbhark/aegisattackanalysis/README.md

 2) You need Mandrill to have a Mandrill API Key if you don't have one they are free to sign up with: http://mandrill.com/

-2) Insert the following cronjob:
+3) Insert the following cronjob:
  - 00 00 * * * python /path/to/AegisDefenseCron.py

-3) Open AegisDefenseCron.py in a texteditor and edit the variable madrill_api_key to your api key.
+4) Open AegisDefenseCron.py in a texteditor and edit the following variables.
+  - recipient_email
+  - recipient_name
+  - sender_email
+  - from_name
+  - api_key

-4) That's it!
+5) That's it!
 A report will be sent out every day at midnight.

 Note: For future Release